MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/Copy-Item.md

 ### Example 15: Using filters to copy items with recursion

-This example shows the results using the **Include** parameter to select which items should be copied.
+This example shows the results using the **Include** parameter to select the items to be copied.

 This example uses the following folder structure containing the files to be copied: